 Crystal Lodge Hotel is another posh but good-value option right in the center of The Village and within walking distance of everything.
 It features 158 chic rooms and suites in varying sizes.
 They're all done up in modern style, with pillow-top mattresses, iPod docks, flat-screen TVs, and mini-fridges.
 Premium rooms also feature whirlpool tubs and or fireplaces.
 There is an Italian restaurant on-site as well as a gym, pool, hot tub, and sauna.

-Whistler doesn't have a budget travel market, especially not in the high season, when the cheapest properties are still more than $150 per night.
+Whistler doesn't have much of a budget travel market, especially not in the high season, when the cheapest hotels are still more than $150 per night.
 Still, in the off season, prices drop dramatically, and you can book some of the best properties in this same $150 per night price point.